victorchall/EveryDream/doc/AUTO_CAPTION.md

 Automatic captioning uses Salesforce's BLIP to automatically create a clean sentence structure for captioning input images before training.

 This requires an Nvidia GPU, but is not terribly intensive work.
 It should run fine on something like a 1050 Ti 4GB.

 I suggest using [Birme](https://www.birme.net/?target_width=512&target_height=512&auto_focal=false&image_format=webp&quality_jpeg=95&quality_webp=99) to crop and resize first, but there are various tools out there for this.
 I strongly suggest making sure to crop well for training!
 It's best to crop to square first because you do not want to caption things that are later removed by cropping.

-Auto-caption is fast and not very resource intensive, but it still uses GPU.
-You only need an Nvidia GPU with 2GB VRAM to run.

-Make sure cuda version of torch and torchvision are installed by activating your environment and running this command:

-    pip install torch==1.12.1+cu113 torchvision==0.13.1+cu113 --extra-index-url https://download.pytorch.org/whl/cu113

 ## Execute